I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-pssetcreateprocessnotifyroutineex.md

 <p> </p>

 ## -remarks
-<p>Highest-level drivers can call <b>PsSetCreateProcessNotifyRoutineEx</b> to register a <a href="https://msdn.microsoft.com/library/windows/hardware/mt764086">PCREATE_PROCESS_NOTIFY_ROUTINE_EX</a> routine.
-An installable file system (IFS) or highest-level system-profiling driver might register a process-creation callback routine to track which processes are created and deleted against the driver's internal state across the system. </p>

-<p>A driver must remove any callback routines that it registers before it unloads.
-You can remove the callback routine by calling <b>PsSetCreateProcessNotifyRoutineEx</b> with <i>Remove</i> set to <b>TRUE</b>.</p>

-<p>The operating system calls the driver's process-notify routine at PASSIVE_LEVEL inside a critical region with <a href="https://msdn.microsoft.com/74ed953c-1b2a-40b9-9df3-16869b198b38">normal kernel APCs</a> disabled.
-When a process is created, the process-notify routine runs in the context of the thread that created the new process.
-When a process is deleted, the process-notify routine runs in the context of the last thread to exit from the process.</p>

-<p>Highest-level drivers can call <b>PsSetCreateProcessNotifyRoutineEx</b> to register a <a href="https://msdn.microsoft.com/library/windows/hardware/mt764086">PCREATE_PROCESS_NOTIFY_ROUTINE_EX</a> routine.
+<p>Highest-level drivers can call <b>PsSetCreateProcessNotifyRoutineEx</b> to register a <a href="..\ntddk\nc-ntddk-pcreate-process-notify-routine-ex.md">PCREATE_PROCESS_NOTIFY_ROUTINE_EX</a> routine.
 An installable file system (IFS) or highest-level system-profiling driver might register a process-creation callback routine to track which processes are created and deleted against the driver's internal state across the system. </p>

 <p>A driver must remove any callback routines that it registers before it unloads.
 You can remove the callback routine by calling <b>PsSetCreateProcessNotifyRoutineEx</b> with <i>Remove</i> set to <b>TRUE</b>.</p>